omnetpp/docs.omnetpp.org/tictoc/index.md

 @skipline Tictoc7.

-You can try that no matter how many times you re-run the simulation (or restart it, Simulate|Rebuild network menu item), you'll get exactly the same results.
+You can try that no matter how many times you re-run the simulation (or restart it, *Simulate -> Rebuild network* menu item), you'll get exactly the same results.
 This is because OMNeT++ uses a deterministic algorithm (by default the Mersenne Twister RNG) to generate random numbers, and initializes it to the same seed.
 This is important for reproducible